ynput/ayon-documentation/website/docs/admin_hosts_houdini.md

 :::note
-If `Treat as directory` toggle is activated, Ayon will consider the given value is a path of a folder.
+If `Treat as directory` toggle is activated, Ayon will consider the given value as a path of a folder.

 If the folder does not exist on the context change it will be created by this feature so that the path will always try to point to an existing folder.
 :::